 In 2018, we expanded our platform to drive sustainability for the broader apparel ecosystem.
 Our partners look to our RaaS offering to meet a variety of objectives that require specific resale expertise and infrastructure, most of which they cannot do themselves.
-Utilizing our operations, software and data, we have tailored our offerings for RaaS clients to provide a real-time feed of items on our marketplace to their websites, power their closet clean out services, add our assortment to their physical stores, offer white-label resale shops or promote customer loyalty through RaaS client credits from Clean Out Kits.
-We have also helped our RaaS clients sell their worn, returned inventory through our marketplace.
-As of December 31, 2020, we worked with 21 RaaS clients, and we are rapidly growing our RaaS offering as more brands and retailers recognize the importance of resale in the minds of their current and future customers.
+Utilizing our operations, software and data, we have tailored our offerings for RaaS partners to provide a real-time feed of items on our marketplace to their websites, power their closet clean out services, add our assortment to their physical stores or promote customer loyalty through partner credits from Clean Out Kits.
+We have also helped our partners sell their worn, returned inventory through our marketplace.
+As of December 31, 2020, we worked with 21 RaaS partners, and we are rapidly growing our RaaS offering as more brands and retailers recognize the importance of resale in the minds of their current and future customers.

-We generate revenue from items that are sold to buyers on our website and mobile app and through our RaaS clients.
-Beginning in mid-2021, our RaaS offerings are being structured to be future sources of revenue wherein RaaS clients typically pay an upfront integration fee as well as ongoing service fees and revenue sharing fees, as applicable.
-We are in the early stages of implementing this structure.
+We generate revenue from items that are sold to buyers on our website and mobile app and through our RaaS partners.
 We operate with consignment sales and direct product sales.
 In 2019, we shifted to primarily consignment sales.
 With consignment sales, we recognize revenue net of seller payouts, and cost of revenue includes outbound shipping, outbound labor and packaging costs.
 With direct product sales, we recognize revenue on a gross basis, and cost of revenue includes inventory cost, inbound shipping and inventory write-downs, as well as outbound shipping, outbound labor and packaging costs.
-With both consignment sales and direct product sales, we optimize for gross profit dollar growth, which was 43% in 2018, 44% in 2019 and 14% in 2020 and 55% for the three months ended March 31, 2021 and 22% for the three months ended March 31, 2021.
+With both consignment sales and direct product sales, we optimize for gross profit dollar growth, which was 43% in 2018, 44% in 2019 and 14% in 2020.
 2020 gross profit dollar growth slowed primarily due to the overall impact of the COVID-19 pandemic, including lower demand for apparel in general, higher discounts and incentives plus fewer secondhand items being listed for sale on our marketplace.
-For the three months ended March 31, 2021, gross profit dollar growth slowed as compared to the same period in the prior year due to strong pre-COVID-19 pandemic revenue in the three months ended March 31, 2020.